21centuryweather/21st-Century-Weather-Software-Wiki/gadi/project-template.md

 If you are interested in learning more about testing your python code, check the section [Testing your code](content:testing-code) of the wiki.

+### Reproducible reports

+Usually, when writing a paper or a report, you will create figures and results on a jupyter notebook or a script and then copy and paste those figures and results into a word document or a overleaf latex document.

+This workflow is not ideal because it is not reproducible.
+If you need to update a figure or a result, you will need to go back to the notebook, make the changes, and then copy and paste the updated figure or result into the document again.
+This can be time-consuming and error-prone.

+A better workflow is to use a tool that allows you to create reproducible reports, such as Quarto or R markdown.
+These tools allow you to write your report in a single file and include code chunks that generate the figures and results.
+This way, if you need to update a figure or a result, you can simply run the code chunk again and the figure or result will be updated automatically in the report.

+These type of documents can handle formatting, citations, and cross-references, which will make it easier to write and maintain your report.
+They also play well with version control because they are plain text files, so you can easily track changes and collaborate with other people using git.

+Check the [Quarto section](content:quarto) for more information on how to use it.

  ## References